-Now we can call the graphjs function again with better result.
-Some of the parameters that we can add include main for the plot title; curvature for the edge curvature; bg for background color; showLabels to set labels to visible (TRUE) or not (FALSE); attraction and repulsion to set how much nodes attract and repulse each other in the layout; opacity for node transparency (range 0 to 1); stroke to indicate whether nodes should be framed in a black circle (TRUE) or not (FALSE), etc. For the full list of parameters, check out ?graphjs.
+Note that RStudio for Windows may not render the threejs graphics properly.
+We will save the output in an HTML file and open it in a browser.
+Some of the parameters that we can add include main for the plot title; curvature for the edge curvature; bg for background color; showLabels to set labels to visible (TRUE) or not (FALSE); attraction and repulsion to set how much nodes attract and repulse each other in the layout; opacity for node transparency (range 0 to 1); stroke to indicate whether nodes should be framed in a black circle (TRUE) or not (FALSE), etc.

+For the full list of parameters, check out ?graphjs.